 For cost and user experience reasons, please refrain from uploading video and other large files (e.g. videos, PDFs, PPTs, etc.) directly to the course space.
 Visit Minimizing Storage of Digital Content Stored in your LMS Course Space for more details.

-Review Delivering Course Content in our Distance Delivery section for more ideas.
+Review Delivering Course Content for more ideas.

 Wanting to flip your class, or provide your students access to course content outside of class time?
 See below for ideas, examples, and suggestions to incorporate the latest solutions into your pedagogy.
 Use the links provided to learn more and check out our showcase page to see examples of mediated content created by the Academic Outreach and Innovation (AOI) media team.